Bristol-Braille/canute-ui/README.md

 ## Design

-The top level [ui](ui/ui.py) relies on either the real hardware or an emulated version (using the --emulated argument).
+The top level [ui](ui/ui.py) uses a graphical display to emulate the hardware by default.

 The emulated hardware has the same interface as the real hardware, but also runs a graphical program called [gui_display.py](ui/gui_display.py).
 This shows